zapier/resthooks/posts/docs.md

 1. [Security Best Practices](/docs/security/) patterns to verify intent and identity for hooks.
 2. [Performance Best Practices](/docs/performance/) patterns for ensure your code is performant.
+3. [Delivery Failure & Retries](/docs/retries/) patterns to ensure delivery is complete.
-3. [Alternatives To REST Hooks](/docs/alternatives/) other real-time patterns in use around the web.
+4. [Alternatives To REST Hooks](/docs/alternatives/) other real-time patterns in use around the web.

 ## What are REST Hooks?
 What are they not?

 REST Hooks itself is **not** a specification, it is a **collection of patterns** that treat webhooks like subscriptions.
 These subscriptions are manipulated via a REST API just like any other resource.
 That's it.
 Really.

-In this documentation you’ll find information on **creating the minimum implementation** as well as diving deeper into specific features that cover quite a few topics and their **best practices** within the pattern of REST Hooks.
+In this documentation you'll find information on **creating the minimum implementation** as well as diving deeper into specific features that cover quite a few topics and their **best practices** within the pattern of REST Hooks.
 You can pick and choose from these topics and implement what makes sense for your API.

 ## Minimum Implementation Walkthrough

-To comply with the REST Hooks pattern, there is a minimum set of pieces you’ll need to add to have a working implementation.
+To comply with the REST Hooks pattern, there is a minimum set of pieces you'll need to add to have a working implementation.
 This article will outline those minimums:

 1. Mechanism to store subscriptions.
 2. Mechanism to modify subscriptions via API.